All About Parotodus Benedeni

 What Can We Learn from Shark Teeth?

 The length, curve, and absence of damage to Parotodus shark teeth fossils reveal that this predator mainly attacked soft-bodied prey.
-More than likely, this included other sharks – and definitely included its equally fierce contemporary, The Meg.
+More than likely, this included other sharks – and definitely included its equally fierce contemporary, The Megalodon.
 Shark teeth from the Parotodus can measure up to 7 centimeters!

 Why are Parotodus Teeth Valuable?